Minkeez/My_Java_Projects/README.md

 ### Project List

 1. **01_Hello_World**
    _A simple Java console program that prints 'Hello, World!' and asks for user input._
+2. **02_Simple_Calculator**
+   _A simple calculator that allows users to input two numbers_
-2. ...
+3. ...
    _And so on, progressing towards more advanced topics!_

 As I complete each project, I will update this list with a title, summary, and link to the subfolder.